 - Successfully complete all the clinical practice experiences with a minimum grade of B in each rotation. - Pass (with a minimum score of 70%) all end-of-rotation examinations.
 Failing any end-of-rotation examination must be satisfactorily remediated.
-Any student failing two end-of-rotation exams will be placed on academic probation, and the third failure of end-of-rotation exams will result in program dismissal. - Maintain the required minimum cumulative GPA of 3.0. - Demonstrate professionalism and competency to practice medicine as a physician assistant as evidenced by the preceptor evaluations of student performance. - Pass all components of the summative evaluation (including the clinical skills assessments and objective standardized clinical evaluations) administered near the end of the clinical practice year. - Complete clinical skills competency checklist signed off by preceptors. - Complete, to the satisfaction of the program faculty, a Case Study and Community Education Project and the Healthcare Improvement Open School modules.
+Any student failing two end-of-rotation exams will be placed on academic probation, and the third failure of end-of-rotation exams will result in program dismissal. - Maintain the required minimum cumulative GPA of 3.0. - Demonstrate professionalism and competency to practice medicine as a physician assistant as evidenced by the preceptor evaluations of student performance. - Successfully complete the OSCE and CSA components of the comprehensive summative evaluation conducted year the end of the clinical practice year. - Complete the clinical skills competency checklist signed off by preceptors. - Satisfactorily complete a research paper, Community Education Project and the Healthcare Improvement Open School modules.